 Hayley is a literary studies scholar and digital humanist.
 Currently a Visiting Assistant Professor of Multi-ethnic & Latinx Literature at the College of the Holy Cross, she holds a PhD in English from the University of Connecticut, where she was also the 2019-2020 Humanities Institute Dissertation Research Fellow.
 She completed her MA in English at Trinity College (Hartford) and BA in English and Spanish at Worcester State University.

-Outside of higher ed., Hayley is diving into reading more fantasy & YA series, training for a 5k, and eating serious amounts of chips.
+Outside of higher ed., Hayley is diving into reading more fantasy & YA series and eating serious amounts of chips.
 She also has a cat named Bellatrix (less after the Death Eater, more Bonham Carter) who is a big fan of walking across keyboards and contributing to her work.